-Questions and concerns should be brought to the attention of the CT/case manager at the earliest possible time.
-If this communication fails to result in satisfactory solution, please see AK Child & Family's policy for Consumer Problem Resolution and Grievance Procedures, which Appendix A of this handbook.
+A medical provider who is not employed by AK Child & Family and that provides medical services or process.
+These services provided are generally off-site and are billed separately and independently from AK Child & Family services.
+Questions, concerns and any other issues should be brought to the attention of the clinical therapist/case manager at the earliest possible time.
+If this communication fails to result in satisfactory solution, please see AK Child & Family's policy for Consumer Problem Resolution & Grievance Procedures which can be found in the appendix of this handbook.

-Reasonable & Prudent Parent Standards
+Reasonable and Prudent Parent Standards

 The State of Alaska has implemented the Reasonable and Prudent Parent Standards.
-These standards allow foster parents and assigned decision makers in residential services (typically the assigned clinicians) to use their knowledge of the child's age and developmental level in making reasonable decisions in a child's life, including giving permission for the following:
+These standards allow foster parents and assigned decision makers in residential services (typically the assigned clinicians) to use their knowledge of the child's age and developmental level in making reasonable decisions in the child's life which may include:

-- Trips less than 72 hours that don't take the family out of state (not applicable for residential services). - Normal recreation activities for the family/residential program.

-- Activities lasting less than 72 hours requiring a signed permission slip (not applicable for residential services). - Overnight activities and sleepovers using a foster parent's best judgment to consider circumstances such as youth's current needs, mental status, maladaptive behaviors, and mental readiness (not applicable for residential services). - Participation in extracurricular, social, and/or cultural activities that fit the community norm and are not considered high risk, plus the arranging of transportation to and from such activities. - Participation in organized sports and moderate-risk activities that are both usual in the community and appropriate for the youth.
+- Trips less than 72 hours that don't take the family out of state (not applicable for residential services). - Normal recreation activities for the family/residential program. - Sign permission slips for activities lasting less than 72 hours (not applicable for residential services). - Give permission for overnight activities and sleepovers using a foster parent's best judgment to consider circumstances such as youth's current needs, mental status, maladaptive behaviors and mental readiness (not applicable for residential services). - Permission for participation in extracurricular, social, and/or cultural activities that fit the community norm and are not considered high risk, plus the arranging of transportation to and from activities. - Permission for participation in organized sports and moderate risk activities that are both usual in the community and appropriate for the youth.

 For all placements, the treatment team will discuss these different areas and any limitations for the child.
-For private placements, the parent or legal guardian will provide consent to the foster parents using reasonable and prudent parenting standards.
+For private placements, the parent or legal guardian will provide consent to the foster parents utilizing prudent parenting standards.